mbrenman/GeoDataModeling/README.md

 GeoDataModeling
 ===============
 Notes:

-    -Case usually does not influence the program in any ways, except for two distinct cases:
+    Case: Case usually does not influence the program in any ways, except for two distinct cases:
             Case 1: When entering file names
             Case 2: In the AddressPreFormatter module, when prompted for a state the case is relevant to the format in the file

-    -When prompted for a file, the input can be a full path starting from the drive, ex: "C:/Users/Me/Desktop/file.txt" or it can be relative if it is in the same directory as the currently running module, ex: "file.txt" is fine if the script is in "C;/Users/Me/Desktop"
+    FileNames: When prompted for a file, the input can be a full path starting from the
+               drive, ex: "C:/Users/Me/Desktop/file.txt" or it can be relative if it is in the same directory as the currently running module, ex: "file.txt" is fine if the script is in "C;/Users/Me/Desktop"

 Troubleshooting: